MEPP-team/MEPP/doc/readme_EN_Mac_OS_X.txt

 So, in order to generate Qt Creator projects (.pro), here's the how-to under Qt Creator:

-Open a file and choose at the bottom 'CMake project file' then choose CMakeLists.txt in MEPP.git/MEPP folder (warning, not MEPP.git/MEPP/src folder !) then click on 'next' then in 'Arguments' field put -DCMAKE_BUILD_TYPE=Debug for generate Qt Creator projects (.pro) in Debug mode or nothing for generate Qt Creator projects (.pro) in Release mode.
+Open a file and choose at the bottom 'CMake project file' then choose CMakeLists.txt in MEPP.git (ou/or MEPP.svn)/MEPP folder (warning, not MEPP.git (ou/or MEPP.svn)/MEPP/src folder !) then click on 'next' then in 'Arguments' field put -DCMAKE_BUILD_TYPE=Debug for generate Qt Creator projects (.pro) in Debug mode or nothing for generate Qt Creator projects (.pro) in Release mode.
 If need set the CMake path: /opt/local/bin/cmake